Dominicdaniel86/ts-project-template/README.md

 ### .gitignore

 This .gitignore file contains a basic, pre-defined list of file endings and directory names, that you usally don't want to push to the repository (such as .env files).
-It's a predefined file, that was taken from URL.
+It's a predefined file, that was taken from [https://github.com/github/gitignore](https://github.com/github/gitignore), a repository that contains multiple pre-defined `.gitignore` templates.